 - On the Add route page, enter a name, then the following:

 - Address Prefix: 172.27.224.0/20

 - Click Add again to add a second record:

 - Next hop address:

 NOTE: You will need to edit your routing table configuration if you decide to change your VPN subnets in the future using the Admin Web UI.

 Updating Operating System Software (recommended)

-From the time we have generated the appliance and the time you have downloaded and are using the appliance, many operating system updates might have become available.
-To make sure your appliance operating system is up to date, execute the following commands:
+From the time we have generated the appliance to the time you have downloaded and are using it, many operating system updates might have become available.
+To make sure your appliance OS is up to date, execute the following commands:

 Further security recommendations

-We also have some security recommendations that you should implement as well, which apply to all OpenVPN Access Server installations.
+We have additional security recommendations we suggest you implement, for all OpenVPN Access Server installations.